smnorris/bcbasins/README.md

 ## Installation / Setup

-1. Requirements for scripts 1 and 3 are best installed to a Python virtual environment.
+Requirements for scripts 1 and 3 are best installed to a Python virtual environment.
 If installing on Windows, download the Fiona and GDAL precompiled wheels from https://www.lfd.uci.edu/~gohlke/pythonlibs/ and adjust the paths in `requirements.txt` to point to these files.
-A virtualenv is already set up in the project folder on GTS, these would be the sequence of commands to recreate it:
+A virtualenv is already set up in the project folder on GTS but this would be the general sequence of commands to recreate it:

         python -m pip install --user virtualenv
         SET PATH=C:\Users\%USERNAME%\AppData\Roaming\Python\Python36\Scripts;%PATH%